 - Serves multiple packaging options

-- Separately evaluates formula and packaging costs along with labor and overheads too
+- Separately analyses formula and packaging costs along with labour and overheads too

 - Provides drill down and BOM where-used information